-More than 13,000 people aged 65 and over live in Danbury, Connecticut right now.
+More than 13,000 people aged 65 and over live in Danbury, Connecticut.
 And it’s safe to say that most of them probably don’t have the proper Medicare supplement to protect themselves from unexpected medical costs.

 Danbury, Connecticut Supplemental Medicare Plans

-This article will contain rate quotes for some of the Medicare supplement insurance providers in your area.
+This article will contain rate quotes for some of your area’s Medicare supplement insurance providers.
 Keep in mind that most of these quotes are based on the average beneficiary, who is female and in their early 70s.

 Cheapest Medicare Advantage Plans in Danbury, Connecticut